Lutheran Senior Services

 Learning activities include one-on-one ministry with residents, staff and family; individual supervision; reading; writing verbatim; and theological reflection.
 Group and classroom work includes Morning Prayer, Didactic Seminars, Group Practicum (skill development in supportive counseling), Verbatim Conferences (peer supervision), and Interpersonal Relations (personal and inter-personal growth).

 In addition, intentional reflection is given to key theological issues identified in the various CPE experiences.
 On a rotating basis, Sunday morning, on-call, and evening ministry are also a part of the learning opportunity.
 CPE students may specialize in a particular area of ministry related to pastoral care, counseling, and/or older adult ministry.

 Lutheran Senior Services’ CPE program is accredited by the Association for Clinical Pastoral Education.
 Lutheran Senior Services is a member of the St. Louis Cluster of CPE Centers.
 The LSS CPE program also abides by the guidelines of the Family Education Rights and Privacy Act (FERPA).

 An eleven-week, 45-50 hour-per-week program offered each summer.
 The program begins in early June and is completed in mid-August.

-A nine- or twelve-month, full time internship program which begins in early September and ends in mid-May (or mid-August).
+This program is a full-length, 9-month, 3-unit program, which begins in early September.
 Students receive a stipend through a grant from The Lutheran Foundation of St. Louis and Lutheran Senior Services.

 A six-month, part time program designed to accommodate professional and lay church workers who are currently involved in full-time ministry.
 Classes meet one day each week and an additional day each week is committed to ministry.
 Please call 314.446.2343 to check on the availability of this program offering.